Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Constructing Camellia

 \paragraph{Translating Entities to English.} To support comparative analyses of LLM performance when tested in both the native language and English, we mapped each entity in \texttt{Camellia} to its English translation.
 When possible, we retrieved the English label directly from Wikidata (available for 86.58\% of Wikidata-sourced entities).
 For entities without an English label and ones extracted from mC4, we manually searched for their most commonly used English transliterated form found online, ensuring that the translations reflect how entities appear in real-world usage.

-\paragraph{Parallelizing Western Entities.} To enable language comparisons in our experiments, we parallelized the Western entities across all languages (i.e., each entity has a written version in every language).
-For \textit{authors}, \textit{locations}, and \textit{sports clubs}, we constructed their parallel Western sets directly from Wikidata by extracting the entities of each Western country (North America and Europe) that had a written form in at least 6 of the languages.
-A lot of these Western entities did not have written versions in Wikidata in low-resource languages (\texttt{ur}, \texttt{ml}, \texttt{gu}, and \texttt{mr}).
-For those languages, we manually filled in their missing translations.
+\paragraph{Parallelizing Western Entities.} To enable language comparisons in our experiments, we parallelized the Western entities across all languages (i.e., each Western entity has a written version in every language).
+For \textit{authors}, \textit{locations}, and \textit{sports clubs}, we constructed their parallel Western sets directly from Wikidata by extracting the entities of each Western country in North America and Europe that had a written form in at least 6 of the languages.
+A lot of these Western entities did not have written versions in Wikidata in lower-resource languages (\texttt{ur}, \texttt{ml}, \texttt{gu}, and \texttt{mr}).
+For those cases, we manually filled in their missing translations.

-For the other types of \textit{food}, \textit{beverage}, and \textit{names}, Western entities were collected independently in each language via pattern-based extractions mC4.
+For \textit{food}, \textit{beverage}, and \textit{names}, Western entities were collected independently in each language via pattern-based extractions mC4.
 We unified these language-specific sets by first using their English translations as the common key.
 Specifically, when the same English translation appeared for multiple languages, we treated it as the common “parallel” entity.
-This revealed large overlaps for high-resource languages (\texttt{hi}, \texttt{zh}, \texttt{ja}, \texttt{ko}), which shared many common Western entities, but also showed substantial gaps for low-resource languages in which data was already scarce (e.g., 1k–1.5k food entities needed to be translated to \textit{ur}).
-To minimize translation effort while ensuring quality, we randomly sampled 500 unified entities per type and, with the help of annotators, manually completed the missing entries by translating them from English into their languages.
+This revealed large overlaps for high-resource languages (\texttt{hi}, \texttt{zh}, \texttt{ja}, \texttt{ko}), which shared many common Western entities, but also showed substantial gaps for low-resource languages in which data was already scarce (e.g., 1k–1.5k food entities needed to be translated to \texttt{ur}).
+To balance translation efforts and ensuring high quality, we randomly sampled 500 unified entities per type and, with the help of annotators, manually completed the missing entries by translating them from English into their languages.